Citizen01/lua-mta-fairplay/README.md

 Visit this script here: https://github.com/Socialz/lua-mta-fairplay-roleplay

+#### Notice

+If you find issues in this old roleplay gamemode, make sure to start a <a href="https://github.com/Socialz/lua-mta-fairplay/issues/new">new issue</a> for it.
+I might end up fixing it even though I offer less support for this nowadays.

 ### Installation

 Simply place all the resources into your `resources` folder.
 After that you have to go into your `mtaserver.conf` and add the following line.